spillow/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | .13	      			      | Slippery road					 		|
 | .11				            | Road narrows on the right	|

-For the second image ...
+For the second image, the model is very sure that it is a double curve sign (probability of 0.9999), which is correct.
+The top five soft max probabilities are